manelmontilla/wruster/README.md

 ## Design

-The web server it`s composed basically of three high level components.
+The web server is composed basically of three high level components.

 ### HTTP Messages plumbing